-See Note 18 of the Notes to Consolidated Financial Statements of this Form 10-K for further information on regulations and capital requirements.
+See Note 19 of the Notes to Consolidated Financial Statements of this Form 10-K for further information on regulations and capital requirements.

-Changes in requirements relating to the standard of conduct for brokerdealers applicable under federal and state law may adversely affect our businesses.
-In June 2019, the SEC adopted a package of rulemakings and interpretations related to the provision of advice by broker-dealers and investment advisers, including Regulation Best Interest.
-Among other things, Regulation Best Interest requires a broker-dealer to act in the best interest of a retail customer when making a recommendation to that customer of any securities transaction or investment strategy involving securities.
-The regulation will impose heightened standards on broker-dealers, and we anticipate incurring additional costs in order to review and modify our policies and procedures, as well as associated supervisory and compliance controls.
+Changes in requirements relating to the standard of conduct for broker-dealers applicable under federal and state laws have increased, and may continue to increase, our costs.
+The SEC's Regulation Best Interest requires, among other things, a broker-dealer to act in the best interest of a retail client when making a recommendation to that client of any securities transaction or investment strategy involving securities.
+The regulation imposes heightened standards on broker-dealers, and we have incurred substantial costs in order to review and modify our policies and procedures, including associated supervisory and compliance controls.
+We anticipate that we will continue to incur costs in the future to comply with the standard.

-In addition to the SEC, various states have proposed, or are considering adopting, laws and regulations seeking to impose new standards of conduct on broker-dealers that, as written, differ from the SEC's new regulations and may lead to additional implementation costs if adopted.

-Implementation of the new SEC regulations, as well as any new state rules that are adopted addressing similar matters, may negatively impact our results, including the impact of increased costs related to compliance, legal, operations, and information technology.
+In addition to the SEC, various states have adopted, or are considering adopting, laws and regulations seeking to impose new standards of conduct on broker-dealers that, as written, differ from the SEC's new regulations and may lead to additional implementation costs.
+Implementation of the new SEC regulations, as well as any new state rules that are adopted addressing similar matters, has resulted in (and may continue to result in) increased costs related to compliance, legal, operations, and information technology.